RakshitaPatil36/AUS-Rainfall-Prediction-using-ANN/README.md

 Employed Deep Artificial Neural networks on the data after standardizing data and performed SMOTE to handle imbalanced data.

-Model achieved 82 % accuarcy of predicting wether rainfall is likely to happen or not.
+Model achieved 82 % accuracy of predicting weather rainfall is likely to happen or not.